rramoscabral/AZ-801---Training---Configuring-Windows-Server-Hybrid-Advanced-Services/about-the-course.md

 <br/>

-The course Managing Modern Desktops will help you understand how to configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
+The course Managing Modern Desktops will help you understand how to configure Windows Server using on-premises, hybrid, and cloud technologies.

 AZ-801 is four-days sequential course.